-Away from Bridgetown, surfers and snorkelers alike head for the Easter shore of Half Moon Bay – a beautiful crescent of sand that remains relatively underdeveloped, with just a handful of beach bars and snack joints.
+Away from Bridgetown, surfers and snorkellers alike head for the shore of Half Moon Bay – a beautiful crescent of sand that remains relatively underdeveloped, with just a handful of beach bars and snack joints.

-For those who want to experience nature up close, and are feeling energetic, the island has a multitude of scenic hikes, including the day’s trail from the West to East coast.
+And for those who want to experience nature up close, the island also boasts a multitude of scenic hikes, including the day’s trail from the west to the east coast.

-One of the best islands in the Caribbean to escape the tourist crowds, Dominica remains wonderfully undeveloped and completely charismatic.
+Looking for a getaway from your getaway?
+One of the best islands in the Caribbean to escape the tourist crowds, Dominica remains refreshingly undeveloped but no less charismatic.

-Whilst you might not find the white beaches of Antigua or Barbados, “Nature Island” is home to some of the finest diving, most dense rainforests and beautiful waterfalls of the entire Caribbean.
+It might not boast the beaches of Antigua, but “Nature Island” is still home to some of the finest diving, densest rainforests, and most beautiful waterfalls you’re likely to see in the Caribbean.

 For those who like to keep active, Dominica is the ideal destination.
-The island’s landscape has led to hiking, biking, kayaking and snorkelling companies being set up everywhere, but with less than 100,000 visitors a year, you’ll still feel like you’ve landed on a castaway island.
+Hikers, bikers, kayakers and snorkellers may well flock to the area, but with less than 100,000 visitors a year, you’ll still feel like you’ve landed on a castaway island.

-Wildlife fanatics will also love the abundance of birds, turtles, dolphins and whales that can be spotted on and around the waters of Dominica, whilst those who are looking to taste authentic Caribbean cuisine will find the local dishes, fresh fruit and vegetables vastly superior to those of the other, more touristy, islands.
+Wildlife fanatics will also love the abundance of birds, turtles, dolphins and whales spotted here, whilst those who are looking to taste authentic Caribbean cuisine will find the local dishes, fresh fruit and vegetables might be more delicious than those of any other island.

-Considered the “Happy Island” of the Caribbean, Aruba is one of the busiest and most popular destinations for tourists to the region.
-The island’s pretty capital of Oranjestad is entirely walkable with for those with just a few hours to spare, and the nearby beach of Surfside is the perfect place for a spot of sun, sand and swimming in the turquoise waters.
+Considered the Caribbean’s “happy island” (which is no small feat), Aruba is one of the region’s busiest and most popular tourist destinations.
+The island’s pretty capital of Oranjestad is entirely walkable for those with just a few hours to spare, while the turquoise waters of nearby Surfside Beach is the perfect place for a spot of sun, sand and swimming when you’re ready to relax.